OER Fellowship Program

 This course was developed by the Founding Fellows during the Summer of 2024 to support mentor relationships for OER use, creation, and capacity building at institutions and statewide.
 The Founding Fellows collaborated on the design and evaluation of the OER Fellowship program course and essential resources to guide leadership development of future Texas OER Fellows.

-Please contact Carrie Gits, Director, with questions about the Texas OER Fellowship Program.
+Please contact Liz Tolman, Program Director, with questions about the Texas OER Fellowship Program.